 Closed Facebook page for support 24/7

-Drug users and their whānau from throughout Aotearoa can also get support and share their experiences by joining the NZ ‘P’ Pull Facebook page.
+Anyone affected by Methamphetamine can also get support and share their experiences by joining the NZ ‘P’ Pull Facebook page.
 This is a private page with moderated membership which allows people to be honest and open about their experiences.
-All posts are monitored regularly by volunteer moderators.
+The page is monitored regularly by volunteer adminstrators / moderators.

-The Facebook page now has almost 8000 members.
+The Facebook page now has almost 8500 members.

-How ‘P’ Pull began
+How NZP-Pull began

 The Centre manager, Lizzie McMillan, tried all the local services – the hospital, the 0800 health line, the AOD healthline and the Porirua Meth Reduction Group – but she had no luck finding anyone who could help the young woman.
 Instead, she took her home and helped her detox over the weekend.

-Lizzie had no more luck finding professional support for the woman the following week and she and her team were left feeling frustrated and hopeless by the challenges and barriers facing those struggling with P addiction.
+Lizzie had no more luck finding professional support for the woman the following week and she and her team were left feeling frustrated and hopeless by the challenges and barriers facing those struggling with Methamphetamine addiction.

 This led her to create “walk-in Mondays” at Wesley Waitangirua.
-These provided an opportunity for those affected by P to talk to someone face-to-face and get information about managing withdrawal and detoxing at home.
+These provided an opportunity for those affected by Methamphetamine to talk to someone face-to-face and get information about managing withdrawal and detoxing at home.

-Support for ‘P’ Pull
+Support for NZP-Pull

 New Zealand ‘P’ Pull would like to thank the following organisations for their support: